vijayanajay/st_final/docs/src/feature_generator.py.md

 **Testing:**
 - All functions are tested in `tests/test_feature_generator.py` for correctness, edge cases, and error handling.
+- Tests use static, pre-calculated expected values rather than dynamic recalculation to ensure independent verification of function correctness.
 - Logging of error conditions is explicitly tested using pytest's `caplog` fixture to ensure observability and compliance with project requirements.

 **Example:**